All In Games partners with Game Seer Venture Partners on Alaloth: Champions of the Four Kingdoms

 Alaloth: Champions of the Four Kingdoms is expected to come out in the third quarter on PC, PS4, Xbox One, and the Nintendo Switch.

-He said that this financial commitment is possible because the boutique fund has expertise in games and it can be confident as it re-invests proceeds from past successful game ventures.
+He said that this financial commitment is possible because the boutique fund has expertise in games and it can be confident as it reinvests proceeds from past successful game ventures.
 Vernizeau said the company was able to support this game because it knows enough about the game to share in the common vision about what’s needed to make Alaloth: Champions of the Four Kingdoms a worldwide indie hit.

 All In Games is a video game publishing and production company based in Krakow, Poland.
 Founded in 2018, the team creates and supports unique games for PC and consoles, working on both Polish and international projects.
 All in!
 Games’ portfolio features titles such as Ghostrunner (developed by One More Level, co-publisher 505 Games), Paradise Lost (developed by PolyAmorous), and Tools Up (developed by The Knights of Unity).

-During the pandemic, Piotr Żygadło, CEO of All In Games, said in an interview with GamesBeat, that he has spent the time in Switzerland, and many of the company’s employees have been forced to work from home, or wherever they can.
+CEO Piotr Żygadło said in an interview with GamesBeat that during the pandemic, he has spent the time in Switzerland, and many of the company’s employees have been forced to work from home, or wherever they can.
 The company is hiring, but it is still trying to keep the team focused on one area.

 “Lots of people are working remotely now because of COVID,” Zygadlo said.
 “We want to be somewhere around 120 people by the middle of this year.”